Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 History of the Bears’ relocation to Arlington International

-The Bears had probably become eligible to compete in major league games like the Super Bowl, Final Four, World Cup, etc. if they relocated to Arlington Heights.
+If the Bears relocated to Arlington Heights, they would likely become eligible to participate in major league games such as the Super Bowl, Final Four, World Cup, etc.

 Matt Marton’s pictures; AP report photo